rickballard/CoCivium/tools/repo-accelerator/BACKLOG.md

 Docs generation (safe mode)
 - Use Mermaid as placeholders only.
 Keep real links in nearby markdown.
 - Maintain these files: docs/REPO-MAP.md, docs/WORKFLOWS.md, docs/ideas/INDEX.md.
 - Pointers not duplicates.
-Canonical modules live in CoModules; CoCivium holds pointer cards.
+Canonical modules live in CoModules; CoCivium™ holds pointer cards.

 Bootstrap pattern (paste once, safe)
 - Write any file from Base64 with WriteAllBytes and then normalize to LF with Set-Content.